 Like ancient Romans, many Ming armies employed gaps in the formation, albeit on a much smaller scale.
-Instead of using large gaps equal to the width of entire maniple of legionaries (hundreds of men) like the Romans, Chinese armies utilised small gaps of approximately one zhang wide (approx. 10.5 feet) that could only accomodate five to twenty men.
+Instead of using large gaps equal to the width of entire maniple of legionaries (hundreds of men) like the Romans, Chinese armies utilised small gaps of approximately one zhang wide (approx. 10.5 feet) that could only accommodate five to twenty men.
 Nevertheless, the purpose of maintaining such gaps were essentially the same — to facilitate unit rotation.

 While Chinese had faced many different enemies, both trained armies, savage hordes and undisciplined mobs, the risk of enemy troops penetrating into the gaps never seems to occur to most Chinese military thinkers.
 In other word, they never thought of these gaps as potential weak points.
 It is possible that these gaps were simply too narrow to be exploited, or generally consisted of untraversable terrains such as flooded paddy field patches.